alex-kalanis/remote-request/README.md

 Operator (both FSocket and Stream) send agent "php-agent/1.3", but it is also possible to change it.

-Schema Wrappers
+Connection Params
 --------

 Contains basic information about method of transferring on network layer level 2 and destined target of query - usually address and port.
+Also have other things necessary to connect another machine like schema and timeout.

-### Schema UDP
+### Params UDP

 Send it through UDP protocol.